Deer Mountain Shelter Site

 Directions

-From Ketchikan, drive or walk up Ketchikan Lakes Road for 0.5 miles to the junction with Nordstrom Drive.
-The Deer Mountain Trailhead is located here.
-Hike 2.5 miles up the steep Deer Mountain National Recreation Trail to reach the shelter at 2,900 feet elevation.
-Refer to USGS Ketchikan B5 map.
+From downtown Ketchikan, walk or drive up Ketchikan Lakes Road for half a mile to the junction with Nordstrom Drive (the road to the solid waste facility), then turn right into the Deer Mountain Trailhead parking area.
+Hike 2.5 miles up the Deer Mountain National Recreation Trail, gaining approximately 2,000 feet in elevation, to reach the shelter at 2,900 feet.

 Amenities